 Dr. Ledson Joseph Shepley was born on the 11th of December, 1906 in Charing Cross.
 His parents were Percy Leroy Clifford Shepley and the former Matilda Jane Padbury.
-His father was a blacksmith and he had a younger brother named Melvin.
+His father was a blacksmith and he had a younger brother named Melvin Fred Shepley.
 Dr. Shepley’s education began in a one-room school house, S.S.
 2 1/2 located in Raleigh Township.
 According to the 1921 census, Dr. Shepley’s family resided at 214 Lacroix St. in Chatham.
 His high school education was obtained at Chatham Collegiate Institute.
 Dr. Shepley was an accomplished athlete, excelling in track and field, baseball, football and lacrosse.

 Dr. Shepley attended Victoria College in Toronto and graduated with his B.A. in Biological and Medical Sciences in 1931.
 He attended The University of Toronto Faculty of Medicine and earned his M.D. in 1934.
 He interned at Toronto Western Hospital until 1935.

 On May 30th 1934, an engagement announcement appeared in the St Thomas Times Journal, announcing the upcoming wedding of Dr. Ledson Shepley and Dr. Harriet ‘Jean’ Winnifred Mustard.
 They were married on June 23rd of 1934 in Toronto by W. M. Mustard, the brother of Dr. Jean Shepley.
 She was born on the 12th of September, 1906 in Scott Twp, Ontario.
 Dr. Jean Shepley was the youngest of 5 children born to Hugh Mustard and the former Harriett ElizabethTaylor.
 Her parents were farmers and her siblings were; Alexander Taylor Mustard, William McLachlin Mustard, John Melville Mustard and Mary Isabella Mustard.

 After completing his internship, Dr. Shepley worked in private practice for a short time in Wyoming, Ontario, then moved to Hafford, Saskatchewan to become the Medical Superintendent of the United Church Hospital.
 He held this position from 1935 to 1938.